Last Updated on May 27, 2022 by

 This is one of the extremely detrimental effects that can occur in long-term SSRI use, Zoloft addiction, dependence, and too rapid withdrawal.5

 Does Zoloft Create Brain Chemicals?

-The SNRI’s and the SSRI’s such as Zoloft do not help produce or create any Serotonin, but they do block the reuptake.
-Even though many people are normal as far as levels of serotonin in the brain go, use of the medication can create a true serotonin deficiency.
-Serotonin kept in the nerve space (by the drug), will degrade and be lost.
-Eventually, there will be no serotonin left for reuptake.
+The SNRI’s and the SSRI’s such as Zoloft do not help produce or create any serotonin.
+Only the body does that.
+Antidepressants block the reuptake of neurochemicals.
+Even though many people may have normal levels of serotonin in the brain, long-term use of SSRI medication can create a true serotonin deficiency.
+A drug-induced serotonin deficiency can occur because the drug causes serotonin molecules to become suspended from re-uptake.
+In suspension, the molecules become subject to degrading, and over time, will be lost.
+Eventually, there will be little to no serotonin left for reuptake.
 It’s very similar to the way that Cocaine may relieve depression but for only a short time.
-Cocaine uses up all available Dopamine, it does not help to produce or create it.
-Our reward neurochemical is Dopamine, so when someone first ingests it, everything feels rewarding.
-Eventually, though, the Dopamine will all be exhausted and then nothing will feel rewarding for the person.
+Cocaine uses up all available dopamine, it does not help to produce or create dopamine or any other naturally produced chemical.
+Our reward neurochemical is dopamine, so when someone experiences a dopamine surge, everything feels rewarding.
+Eventually, though, dopamine levels will drop, and with chronic drug use, nothing will feel rewarding for the person.